Deltares/Wflow.jl/docs/src/user_guide/step1_requirements.md

 In order to run wflow, several files are required.
 These consist of a settings file and input data.
-The input data is typically separated into static maps and forcing data, both are supplied in a NetCDF file, except for lake storage and rating curves that are supplied via CSV files.
+The input data is typically separated into static maps and forcing data, both are supplied in a netCDF file, except for lake storage and rating curves that are supplied via CSV files.
 A brief overview of the different files:

- - The `settings.toml` file contains information on the simulation period, links to the input files (and their names in the NetCDF files), and links the correct names of the variables in the NetCDF files to the variables and parameters of wflow.
+ - The `settings.toml` file contains information on the simulation period, links to the input files (and their names in the netCDF files), and links the correct names of the variables in the netCDF files to the variables and parameters of wflow.
  - The `staticmaps.nc` file contains spatial information on the elevation, locations of the gauges, land-use, drainage direction, etc. This file can also contain maps with parameter values.